Verdict: A one-of-a-kind film with spectacular performances.

 Prithviraj as always makes you want to see him more.
 His dialogue delivery and action scenes are one of the best parts of the film.
 Indrajith delivers a splendid performance, especially in the second half.

 Director Jiyen Krishnakumar makes a promising film.
 The story, dialogues and screenplay by Murali Gopy were good but did he manage to recreate the same magic as he did in his previous films?
 Absolutely!

 The background score by Gopi Sunder and the cinematography by Satheesh Kurup make this film what it is, stunning.
 Breathtaking visuals of North India and Mumbai by Satheesh Kurup is a visual treat.
 Gopi Sunder works his magic yet again with the background music which included Islamic chants and shlokas being mixed together.
 The song The Mahashay Paean deserves a special mention for the super-powerful lyrics and music.

 Overall a very well-made film with few amazing performances.
 However, 2hrs and 48 mins seemed a bit too long.

 Why You Should Watch This Movie:

-If you are a true Prithviraj fan, you should definitely go for this film as the actor gives yet another spectacular performance.
+If you are a true Prithviraj fan, you should definitely go for Tiyaan as the actor gives yet another spectacular performance.
 Also, this is a one-of-a-kind film that definitely needs to be watched this weekend.